eForms Logo

 Indiana Firearm Bill of Sale Form

-An Indiana firearm bill of sale serves as evidence that a legal firearm transaction took place between a dealer and an individual or between two (2) private parties.
-This document requires the signatures of the buyer and seller as well as two (2) witnesses.
-All signatures must be recorded in the presence of a notary public.
-It can also be used as proof of a formal change of ownership of the firearm.
+An Indiana firearm bill of sale indicates that a legal firearm transaction occurred between a dealer and an individual or between two private parties.
+This document requires the signatures of the buyer and seller and two witnesses.

 Privately Selling a Firearm

-In Indiana, the sale of a firearm can legally occur between a dealer and a private party or two private parties.[1]
+In Indiana, a firearm can legally be sold between a dealer and a private party or two private parties.[1]

 Prohibited from Buying